top of page

 The Indianapolis road course offers an incredible variety of shooting locations — from tight infield corners to long straights and sweeping curves.
 As a photographer, the range of lighting conditions is a dream: crisp early mornings, golden-hour afternoons, and the dramatic glow of night racing.

 To make the most of it, trackside transportation is essential.
-My trusty e-bike came in handy once again, and with the Speedway’s accommodating setup (and the proper liability coverage), navigating from corner to corner was a breeze.
+My trusty e-bike came in handy once again.
+With the Speedway’s accommodating setup (and the proper liability coverage), navigating from corner to corner was a breeze.

 A Photographer’s Weather Mix